Edge Exchangeable Graphs: Connectedness, Gaussianity and Completeness: Preliminaries and Notation

-\begin{defn} Let $X_t$ be a stochatic process in either discrete or continuous time which takes values in (a subset of) $\mathbb{R}$.
-We call such a process \textbf{asymptotically Gaussian} if there exist deterministic functions $f,g: \mathbb{R} \mapsto \mathbb{R}$ such that where $\phi$ is the standard normal distribution and the convergence is in distribution as $t \rightarrow \infty$. \end{defn} \begin{rmk} Of course, the most natural candidates for $f$ and $g$ in Definition \ref{asymptotic gauss defn} are $\mathbb{E}[X_t]$ and $\sqrt{\mathbb{V}[X_t]}$, respectively. \end{rmk}
+\begin{definition} Let $X_t$ be a stochastic process in either discrete or continuous time which takes values in (a subset of) $\mathbb{R}$.
+We call such a process \textbf{asymptotically Gaussian} if there exist deterministic functions $f,g: \mathbb{R} \to \mathbb{R}$ such that where $\mathcal{N}(0,1)$ is the standard normal distribution and the convergence is in distribution as $t \rightarrow \infty$. \end{definition}